 For a sleeping experience with a difference, some vineyards in McLaren Vale offer accommodation.
 The Vineyard has four distinctive guest houses; Serafino has 30 four star rooms including 14 deluxe spa suites; while The Retreat at Chapel Hill offers exclusive guest-house accommodation for families or groups of six or more people.

 Paddle the Onkaparinga River

 Paddle a canoe or kayak along the Onkaparinga River, South Australia's second longest, which flows into a magnificent gorge with soaring cliffs in the Onkaparinga River National Park.
 Beginners will feel safe learning to paddle in the calm waters of the river, and experts are sure to love the scenery as the river meanders through floodplains and wetlands on its way to the sea.
-Walkers will find a range of walking trails in the park ranging from easy to challenging.
-The family-friendly 4.5 kilometre (2.8 mile) Wetlands Loop Trail takes about one and a half hours and walkers can see a wildlife such as birds, frogs, fish and some uncommon botanical species.
-You'll get a nice workout on the slightly harder 3.5 kilometre (2.2 mile) Echidna Hike, which takes about two hours, but you'll be rewarded with great views over the Onkaparinga Gorge.
+Walkers will find trails in the park ranging from easy to challenging.
+The family-friendly 4.5-kilometre (2.8-mile) Wetlands Loop Trail takes about 1.5 hours and walkers can see wildlife such as birds, frogs, fish and some uncommon botanical species.
+You'll get a nice workout on the slightly harder 3.5-kilometre (2.2-mile) Echidna Hike, which takes about two hours, but you'll be rewarded with great views over the Onkaparinga Gorge.

 Explore the Fleurieu Peninsula

 McLaren Vale is a great base for exploring more of the Fleurieu Peninsula, with its rich wildlife and excellent surfing, fishing and diving.
 Don't miss the town of Victor Harbor, where you can snorkel with leafy sea dragons, and from July to October watch out for passing whales.